htw-imi-showtime/showtime-website/content/ws23/master/m3-lep/features.md

 {{<section title="Efficient automated semester planning">}}
 Whether it's sorting out a **schedule** for one **single course of study** or finding a suitable timetable for the whole **faculty** in one of the two upcoming semesters, **LEP handles it**.
-Taking into account factors like teacher availability/preferences or module details such as length and rhythm, LEP utilizes Timefold AI, **optimizing planning** effortlessly.
+Taking into account factors like teacher availability/preferences or module details such as length and rhythm, LEP utilizes Timefold AI to **optimize planning**.

 And most importantly considers time for **lunch breaks**!
 {{</section>}}